 A witch you stand, your fate untied.

 The initiate chooses a member of the Hollow to light their flame.
+This can be as a symbolic act of sponsorship or as a previously agreed on binding of the initiate to a mentor within the Hollow.
 When the flame is lit, the initiate lifts it high.

 The Hollow speaks together: